0 items in cart

 2. For outfielders, YES, adding a flare to the base of your glove’s thumb and pinky should allow the glove to open very wide and truly give you a bigger area to catch a baseball.
 Infielders can employ this flare as well.

-Everyone has different preferences and the best glove or shape for you will be different from what your best friend prefers.
+Everyone has different preferences, and the best glove or shape for you will be different from what your teammate prefers.
 There is certainly no one way to shape or flare a baseball glove.

 Do MLB Players Flare Their Gloves?